34 Da4 Zhuang2 大壯

 Nothing can be larger than heaven and earth, and no righteousness can be in excess of that which heaven and earth perform.
 The interrelationship of largeness and righteousness is exhibited between heaven and earth.

-A gentleman knows that roaring on top of Heaven is rude and arrogant behaviour; therefore he abides by etiquette and does nothing against it.
+A gentleman knows that roaring on top of Heaven is rude and arrogant behaviour (expressed in a manner of largeness and strength); therefore he abides by etiquette and does nothing against it.

 Largeness and strength signify that the large one is acting in a strong manner; it is advantageous to persist in acting righteously.
 Or, in other words, the power of largeness and strength must be guided onto the right track; otherwise it might lead to calamity as suggested by its inner hexagram Guai (43), (the masculine) getting rid of (the feminine power), which contains the possibility of backlash, like a torrential downpour sweeping away everything in its path.
 If the masculine line of hexagram Da Zhuang keeps on marching upward, the hexagram will change to Guai; then it becomes a showdown (with the feminine power).